 With the M.Zuiko Digital ED 150-400mm F4.5 TC1.25x IS PRO Olympus released a unique lens, which is not available from other manufacturers.
-It’s focal length area covers the equivalent field of view of a 35mm lens with 300-800mm and weights only a bit more than 1800g.
-Therefore the lens is very mobil and you can shoot handheld without a tripod.
+Its focal length area covers the equivalent field of view of a 35mm lens with 300-800mm and weights only a bit more than 1800g.
+Therefore the lens is very mobile and you can shoot handheld without a tripod.
 With 35mm lenses is this for sure not possible, as those are much bigger and heavier.
 As you don’t need a tripod you save also the weight of this in case you are on location.

 I’m lucky and had already the opportunity to test the lens and would like to share my experience with you.
 My very first impression at the moment I touched the lens the first time was, wow that lens is light.
-Sure it is heavier as lenses with shorter focal length.
+Sure it is heavier than lenses with shorter focal length.
 It is the biggest lens in the Micro Four Thirds family.
-In case you take it into hands the first time you will be surprised how light the lens despite its size is.
+In case you take it into your hands the first time you will be surprised how light the lens despite its size is.
 To achieve this Olympus decided to use Aluminum Alloy only on the parts, which are responsible for stability.
 All other areas are made out of carbon reinforces polycarbonate.
 Anyhow the lens feels very solid.
-In addition the lens hoof is also made out of carbon, this ensures a very good balance between lens and camera body (in my case the E-M1X) also when the lens hood is used.
+In addition, the lens hoof is also made out of carbon, this ensures a very good balance between lens and camera body (in my case the E-M1X) also when the lens hood is used.

-Autofocus is working in all configuration fast and precise, which is also very helpful when you are shooting fast moving objects.
-Issues like distortion, vignetting or chromatic aberration are not present.
+Autofocus is working in all configuration fast and precise, which is also very helpful when you are shooting fast-moving objects.
+Issues like distortion, vignetting, or chromatic aberration are not present.

 Comparison with the M.Zuiko Digital ED 100-400mm F5-6.3 IS